iodeOS/ota/README.md

 ## S10, S10e, S10+

-1. Update the stock firmware to the latest
 1. Unlock OEM in developer settings
 1. Activate adb and type ```adb reboot bootloader```, or shut down phone and press ```Vol- + Bixby``` while plugging to computer
 1. In Download Mode (DL), long press ```Vol+``` and unlock bootloader